 Scott Tucker went from rookie to champion racer with funds from a wildly lucrative group of payday lending business.
 But after years of lawsuits and trouble with the Federal Trade Commission, Tucker was arrested today, and a criminal indictment alleges a years-long marathon of illegal lending practices that exploited…

 The hammer has finally come down on Scott Tucker, the American Le Mans Series champion and millionaire long dogged by lawsuits and investigations over his payday lending businesses.
 Tucker was arrested in Kansas today and indicted on federal charges over what is said to be “massive scheme,” according to news reports…

-A seemingly well-sourced Bloomberg article has the Manhattan U.S. Attorney Preet Bharara working with the FBI to bring rackateering charges against payday loan mogal/racer/human garbage Scott Tucker.
+A seemingly well-sourced Bloomberg article has the Manhattan U.S. Attorney Preet Bharara working with the FBI to bring racketeering charges against payday loan mogul/racer/human garbage Scott Tucker.

 Two-time American Le Mans Series Champion Scott Tucker and his team Level 5 Motorsports turned a small fortune into checkered flags, but now the Federal Trade Commission is investigating the deceptive business practices that funded his racing dreams.